MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

     For more information, see [**lm**](lm--list-loaded-modules-.md).

-2. Click on **Browse all global symbols** link in the debug output to display information about items symbols that start with the letter a.
+2. Click the **Browse all global symbols** link in the debug output to display information about items symbols that start with the letter a.
 3. Because DML is enabled, some elements of the output are hot links that you can click on.
 Click on the *data* link in the debug output to display information about items symbols that start with the letter a.

     ```syntax cmd